sithlord48/ff7tk/docs/build.md

 A Default Build of ff7tk will build:
      - A Required Core Library (libff7tk.so, libff7tk.dylib, or ff7tk.dll)
-     - Additional Libraries ff7tkWidgets, ff7tkUtils and ff7tkFormats.
+     - All Additional Libraries ff7tkQtWidgets, ff7tkWidgets, ff7tkUtils and ff7tkFormats.
      - Headers for the libraries so you can link to them
      - Required CMake parts to find it post install.
      - Translation files "ff7tk_<lang>.qm" for supported languages